Kemps Creek

 An assessment of population growth drivers in Kemps Creek reveals an overall ranking slightly below national averages considering recent, and medium term trends

 The population of Kemps Creek is estimated at around 2,455 as of Feb 2026.
-This reflects an increase from the 2021 Census figure of 2,121 people.
-The growth of 334 people (15.7%) since the census is inferred from AreaSearch's estimate of the resident population at 1,962 following examination of ABS ERP data released in June 2024 and an additional 53 validated new addresses since the Census date.
+This figure reflects an increase of 334 people since the 2021 Census, which reported a population of 2,121 people.
+The change is inferred from the resident population of 1,962 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 53 validated new addresses since the Census date.
 This level of population equates to a density ratio of 71 persons per square kilometer.
-Kemps Creek's growth rate exceeded both the state (7.8%) and Greater Sydney figures, marking it as a significant growth leader in the region.
-Interstate migration contributed approximately 84.0% of overall population gains during recent periods.
+The suburb's 15.7% growth since the 2021 census exceeded the state average of 7.8%.
+Population growth was primarily driven by interstate migration, contributing approximately 84.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections predict exceptional growth over the period to 2041, with the suburb expected to increase by 6,011 persons, reflecting a gain of 263.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Considering these projections, exceptional growth is predicted over the period, with the suburb expected to increase by 2,093 persons to 2041, reflecting an increase of 65.2% in total over the 17 years.

 Frequently Asked Questions - Population